puppetlabs/puppet-docs/source/hiera/3.2/complete_example.markdown

 If you're interested in taking things a step further, using the decision-making skills you picked up in this example to choose which nodes even get a particular class, let's keep going.

-## Assigning a Class to a Node With Hiera
+## Assigning a class to a node with Hiera

 In the first part of our example, we were concerned with how to use Hiera to provide data to a parameterized class, but we were assigning the classes to nodes in the traditional Puppet way: By making `class` declarations for each node in our `site.pp` manifest.
 Thanks to the `hiera_include` function, you can assign nodes to a class the same way you can assign values to class parameters: Picking a facter fact on which you want to base a decision, adding to the hierarchy in your `hiera.yaml` file, then writing data sources.